 Once your periodontal disease is under control through periodontal surgery, the next step is maintenance care -- a personalized program of care to keep your gums healthy.
 Your commitment to health, in partnership with your dentist and Dr. Stamatelakys or Dr. Morales, will help you obtain the best results from your surgery and prevent deterioration of your periodontal health.
 Through proper home care and maintenance visits, you have an excellent chance of keeping your teeth for a lifetime.

 Tissue grafting is a surgical procedure that helps protect the tooth roots and improve the appearance of the smile for patients who are self-conscious about receded gums caused by gingivitis.
 The gums help protect the mouth from bacteria and trauma while also covering the ends of the teeth for a happy, beautiful smile, making gum recession both a cosmetic and a medical concern.

-Dr. Stamatelakys will evaluate the areas of recession and choose the proper tissue grafting procedure for your individual needs.
+Dr. Stamatelakys or Dr. Morales will evaluate the areas of recession and choose the proper tissue grafting procedure for your individual needs.